panpetos/psytalk-web/replit.md

 # Overview

 This is a comprehensive online psychology platform called "PsychPlatform" that connects clients with qualified psychologists for remote consultations.
-The platform is built as a full-stack web application using React for the frontend and Express.js for the backend, with in-memory storage for development.
+The platform is built as a full-stack web application using **pure HTML/CSS/JavaScript** for the frontend and Express.js for the backend with MySQL database.
 The system supports three user roles: clients seeking psychological help, psychologists providing services, and administrators managing the platform.

 The platform enables clients to search for psychologists, book appointments, and conduct sessions via video, audio, or chat.
 Psychologists can manage their profiles, schedules, and conduct consultations while receiving payments.
 Administrators oversee user verification, platform management, and analytics.

-## Recent Changes (January 17, 2025)
+## Recent Changes (October 22, 2025)
-- Successfully deployed working MVP with all core features
-- Fixed dialog transparency issues for better user experience
-- Implemented role-based authentication and dashboards
-- Added demo accounts for testing all user types
-- Set up object storage for file uploads
-- Platform is running and fully functional
-- Fixed session middleware and profile editing functionality
-- Created comprehensive deployment guide for PostgreSQL migration
-- All LSP errors resolved, application fully debugged
+- **Completed HTML/CSS/JS migration** from React to pure web technologies
+- **Recreated shadcn/ui design** - all pages now have the same beautiful design quality as the original React version
+- **Migrated to MySQL** from PostgreSQL for reg.ru hosting compatibility
+- **New page designs:**
+  - Landing page: Hero section with gradients, features cards, CTA sections, footer
+  - Search page: Sticky sidebar filters, responsive grid of psychologist cards, live filtering
+  - Client Dashboard: Tabs navigation, appointment cards, sidebar statistics
+  - All pages use Lucide icons, shadcn/ui-inspired components, responsive layouts
+- **CSS Design System**: Complete CSS with HSL color variables, card/button/form components, skeleton loaders
+- Server runs in DEMO mode without MySQL, serves static pages for UI preview
+- Ready for deployment to reg.ru with MySQL database

 # User Preferences